 Robert Johnson –My name is Robert Johnson and I am a freelance writer, foodie and language nut.
 I am originally from Oklahoma, but am now glad to call California my home.
 I have always had a passion for both writing and food.
 My introduction into the culinary world began when I lived in Portland, OR and was befriended by the Western Culinary Institute’s graduating class of 2000.
 Without ever having attended a single culinary class, I am able to make the five mother sauces, can Tourne a potato, and will completely wreck a souffle.
 I have aB.A. in Spanish Literature and an M.A. in Anthropological Linguistics.
 When I am not thinking or writing about food, I am writing or thinking about how language is structured and how humans came to speak.
 I am very grateful to have met Teri and to write for Great Taste where I am ableto combine two of my interests – writing and food.

-Linda Mensinga –Linda Mensinga was editor of Culinary Trends for 15 years, now a contributing writer.
-Researching restaurants and hotels, she interviews the best and brightest chefs, not necessarily the most famous, to learn their secrets and recipes.
+Linda Mensinga – Linda Mensinga writes, researches and edits for Great Taste.
+Researching restaurants and hotels, she interviews the best and brightest chefs, not necessarily the most Lindafamous, to learn their secrets and recipes.
 Their talent and dedication never cease to inspire her.
 She focuses now on California locations enjoying the diversity of cultures and cuisines.
-You can reach her at [email protected] or [email protected]

 Chef Gabe Caliendo – Spice RackHey, I’m Gabe Caliendo, VP of Food and Beverage and Principalof The Lazy Dog Cafe and author ofGreat Taste’sSpice Rack column.
 I am a first generation American.
 My parents and several generations before are from Naples, Italy.
 I was born in Long Island, NY.
 I’ve also lived in Tampa Bay, Fl, but I have lived in Southern California almost all of my life – 25 years.
 I’ve been working withGreat Tastefor nearly four years.
 If I wasn’t cooking I would be farming.
 Grapes, coffee, fruits, nuts or anything else that tastes great, like honey or agave.
 I could see myself as a cheesemaker, brewer, or distiller as well.
 I could never chooseonething that I love about the hospitality industry – I enjoy creating, I love eating – I appreciate sharing with others.
 I have become addicted to the adrenaline of working in kitchens that are very busy:.it’s a rush!